 Since 2014, the logo is written in Pacifico, a typography proposed by Google and used since then by a large number of brands.
 Basically, it’s a bit like the new Comic Sans.
-It’s good to start and give a nice image, but keeping this kind of typography does not show an effort of realization on the identity.
+It’s good to start and give a nice image, but keeping this kind of typography does not show an effort of realisation on the identity.

 ❌ Negative point n°2: our identity lacks clarity

-When creating the logo, Partoo had only one objective: to help merchants to correctly distribute their information on all platforms (Facebook, Foursquare, Google, …).
+When creating the logo, Partoo only had one objective: to help merchants to correctly distribute their information on all platforms (Facebook, Foursquare, Google, …).
 This was the only product we had: Presence Management.

 Over the years, new products have been developed:

 - Knowledge Management, which has become the central point of our application: this is where our users create their company files.

 - Review Management, which allows you to monitor your opinions